vincethewalker2015/todo_list_using_aws/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Simple Basic TODO App using all CRUD features
+Simple Basic TODO App using all CRUD features.